 “CIRI wanted to develop a building that was not just about a square office space,” says Chad Nugent, Project Manager for CIRI.
 “It was very important to reduce glare, solar gain and the feeling of hot spots.”

-Views and connection to the outdoors are preserved with View Smart Glass, creating an enhanced work environment for all occupants.
-According to an initial energy and benefits model, View Smart Glass will enable a 22 percent reduction in peak-cooling load, allowing for a smaller overall HVAC system.
+Views and connection to the outdoors are preserved with View Smart Windows, creating an enhanced work environment for all occupants.
+According to an initial energy and benefits model, View Smart Windows will enable a 22 percent reduction in peak-cooling load, allowing for a smaller overall HVAC system.
 3,105 annual hours of potential glare are mitigated with a solution that allows occupants to keep the view while blocking the glare.

 “The views from the building are just absolutely gorgeous,” says Brian Stump, Architect for RIM Architects.
 “Not having to pull down shades in front of that view is just going to be fantastic for the occupants.”